service-tip-git/ownid-server-sdk-net/README.md

-# OwnId server SDK for NET Core 3
+# OwnId server SDK for .NET 5

 ## Description
 OwnID enables your customers to use their phone as a key to instantly login to your websites or apps.
 Passwords are finally gone.